maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 If we wish to impose constraints of the form $$Ax \in \cone{K}^*$$ for some dual cone $$\cone{K}^*$$, we'll need to compute the preimage of cone by a linear map.
-One can immediately check that
+One can immediately check that the preimage
 $$A^{-1}\cone{K}^*$$ is a closed cone.
 Furthermore:

 $$\begin{align}